constantinrarinca3-sketch/NG-GL4ES/README.md

 > [!NOTE]
 >
-> This project may be no longer maintained.
+> The ORIGINAL project may be no longer maintained.

 > [!NOTE]
 >